XiyuChenFAU/muscle/README.md

 ### For Windows:
 set environment variable name Qt5_DIR and value D:\path\to\qt5\msvc2017_64\lib\cmake\Qt5.
 Not set in the environmental path

-# Download and install swig

-## For mac
-brew install swig

-## For windows
-download address https://www.swig.org/download.html, download the corresponding .zip and unzip the software

 # Download and install ipopt

 ## For mac